1 Day of Serendipity in Syracuse at Minareto Siracusa

 Rocky Solarium

-Begin your tranquil morning on an embrace among water, earth and sky: the multi-level rocky solarium terrace.
-This private cliff surrounded by crystal-clear waters in which to dive offers a breathtaking panoramic view of splendid Ortigia Island across the way while calming you with the soothing sound of waves and sea breeze.
+Begin the tranquil morning on an embrace amongst water, earth, and sky: the multi-level rocky solarium terrace.
+This private cliff—surrounded by crystal-clear waters in which to dive—offers a panoramic view of splendid Ortigia Island across the way while calming with the soothing sound of waves and sea breeze.

-Feel the warmth of the Sicilian sun and the salty taste of the sea on your skin, or simply relax under the starch white umbrellas and adjustable sun shades.
-This unforgettable atmosphere immersed in pristine, uncontaminated nature is elevated further by the dining delivery service via WhatsApp.
-Request a fruit plate or drinks from the digital concierge and they’ll be delivered right to your chair—no need to even lift a finger!
+Feel the warmth of the Sicilian sun and salty taste of the sea on your skin, or simply relax under the starch white umbrellas and adjustable sun shades.
+This unforgettable atmosphere immersed in pristine natural scenery is elevated further by the delivery service triaged via WhatsApp.
+Request a fruit plate or drinks from the digital concierge and they’ll be delivered right to your chair—no need to lift a finger!

 Lunch - Nesos

-After lounging around all morning, pop into Nesos for lunch to taste the best of the Sicilian culinary tradition.
-Rotating refined menus between breakfast, lunch, and dinner, here you’ll find a rich diversified food and wine made of flavors, aromas and colors that have made this island famous throughout the world.
-Depending on conditions you can choose to enjoy your food on a sunny outdoor terrace overlooking the beautiful bay or inside the large informal dining hall.
+After lounging around all morning, pop into Nesos for lunch to taste the best of Sicilian culinary traditions.
+Rotating refined menus between breakfast, lunch, and dinner, find rich food and wine composed of native flavors, aromas, and colors which have made this island famous throughout the world.
+Depending on the conditions, enjoy your food on a sunny outdoor terrace overlooking the beautiful bay or inside the large informal dining hall.

 A light lunch begins at 12:30 PM and is served through 2:00 PM, continuing to highlight genuine raw materials authentic to the region.
-Iconic classic dishes from salty seafood linguine to simple plates of spaghetti prepared from fresh tomatoes are illuminated on the menu, and I opted for a delicious helping of Pizzuta almond pesto rigatoni topped for €25.
+Classic dishes from salty seafood linguine to simple plates of spaghetti prepared with fresh tomatoes are illuminated on the menu, and I opted for a delicious helping of Pizzuta almond pesto rigatoni for €25.

 Baia delle Latomie

-After lunch continue on with your day of ultimate relaxation, heading to the enchanting Baia delle Latomie encompassing a more traditional sand scene.
-Equipped with the same comfortable loungers and umbrellas as the solarium, your beach experience will be slightly different here in that you can easily wade into the clean water from the fine soft sand.
+Continue on with ultimate relaxation, heading to the enchanting Baia delle Latomie encompassing a more traditional sand scene.
+Equipped with the same comfortable loungers and umbrellas as the solarium, your Minareto beach Siracusa experience will be slightly different in that you can easily wade into the clean water from the fine soft sand.

-Stretch out on the swaying hammocks and dig into a good read, or snorkel in the protected bay with provided gear to admire the marine fauna and flora calling this crystalline seabed home.
+Stretch out on the swaying hammocks and dig into a good read, or snorkel in the protected bay using provided gear to admire the marine fauna and flora calling this crystalline seabed home.

-For the more adventurous types, SUP paddle boards are also available for rent, or you can go all in on relaxation by reserving floating lounge chairs which can be elevated even further with a massage service added on top.
+For more adventurous types, SUP paddle boards are available to rent, or go all in on relaxation by reserving floating lounge chairs—which can be even further elevated with a massage service added on top.
 The unspoiled nature in this oasis of peace is yours to discover, and there’s truly no wrong way to spend your time listening to the musical sound of waves lapping at the beach.

 Jacuzzi Terrace

-Since the ocean temperature can begin to feel a bit chilly compared to the scorching ambient air in the summertime, return your core temperature to homeostasis with a dip in the panoramic jacuzzi wooden terrace.
-The area is open to all guests 24 hours a day, serving as a constantly available reprieve for those who wish to enjoy a romantic couples moment or simply relax in the two hot tubs which can accommodate up to four guests each.
+Since the ocean temperature can feel chilly compared to the scorching summer air, return your core temperature to homeostasis with a dip on the panoramic jacuzzi terrace.
+Open to all guests 24 hours a day, this continuously available wooden deck offers a romantic couples moment or relaxing reprieve in the two tubs accommodating up to four guests each.

-Embellish your experience with the champagne and bubbles special moment, a treat which reserves one of the two jacuzzis for your exclusive use for an hour, accompanied by champagne and seafood snacks,
+Embellish this experience by booking the champagne and bubbles special moment, a one-hour jacuzzi reservation for your exclusive use accompanied by champagne and seafood snacks.

 Love Boat

-To personalize your Syracuse experience even further, consider booking an experience or special moment through the front lobby.
-Experiences run on a weekly cadence and include group excursions around southern Sicily with the Ortigia and Neapolis tour or Montalbano tour, as well as functional fitness activities like yoga, running, and cycling plus foodie features paired with wine or savory street-style.
+Personalize your Syracuse experience even further by booking an experience or special moment through the front lobby.
+Experiences run on a regular weekly cadence and include group excursions around southern Sicily like the Ortigia and Neapolis or Montalbano tours.
+Functional fitness activities are also offered like yoga, running, and cycling—plus foodie features paired with wine or savory street snacks.

-Special moments, on the other hand, or generally more expensive and can be scheduled whenever is ideal for your schedule.
-On the more reasonable end of the spectrum this includes jeep, helicopter, and airplane tours, but the offerings quickly scale up to the level of Maserati and luxury yacht rentals!
+Special moments are more expensive and can be scheduled whenever is ideal for you.
+On the more reasonable end of the spectrum this includes jeep, helicopter, and airplane tours, but the listings quickly scale up to the level of Maserati and luxury yacht rentals!

-As a believer that all trips to a body of water require a boat excursion, we embarked on one of the simpler special moments: the Love Boat.
-After being picked up from the rocky beach, we enjoyed an excellent bottle of local Prosecco while cruising along the coast of the Syracuse bay for an hour.
-While onboard, we each nibbled on a plate of freshly prepared, gourmet Sicilian bites like arancini and they were even kind enough to accommodate my partner’s gluten allergy!
-One thing to note is that while the excursion image shows a sailboat, this experience actually occurs on a covered speedboat with comfortable cushions.
+As a believer that all trips to the water require a boat excursion, I embarked on one of the simpler special moments: the Love Boat.
+After being picked up from the rocky beach, I enjoyed an excellent bottle of local Prosecco while cruising along the coast of the Syracuse bay for an hour.
+Onboard we each nibbled on a plate of freshly prepared, gourmet Sicilian bites like arancini—and they were even kind enough to accommodate my partner’s gluten allergy!
+While the excursion listing pictures a sailboat, this experience actually occurs on a covered speedboat with comfortable cushions.

 Apéritif - Sea View Terrace

-After disembarking from the love boat, cap off your day of utter relaxation enjoying a mesmerizing sunset while sipping on an excellent aperitif in good company.
-Watch evening descend from this panoramic seaside lounge overlooking Ortigia, which becomes populated with servers during the dusk hours so you can place your drink order directly from a comfortable couch!
+After disembarking from the love boat, cap off this day of utter relaxation by enjoying a mesmerizing sunset while sipping on an excellent aperitif in good company.
+Watch evening descend from the panoramic seaside lounge overlooking Ortigia, which becomes populated with servers during dusk so you can place your drink order directly from a comfortable couch!

-This magical atmosphere provides the perfect perch from which to observe the sun’s rays reflecting obliquely across the waves, softening the enchanting view with tinges of red, pink, orange and violet.
-In case of adverse weather conditions, this same sunset service is provided inside at the lobby bar!
+This magical atmosphere provides the perfect perch from which to observe the sun’s rays reflecting across the waves, softening the enchanting view with tinges of red, pink, and orange.
+In case of adverse weather, this same sunset service is provided inside the lobby bar!

 Dinner - Area M